pritom169/devops-a-complete-guide/linux/README.md

 When storage was limited, some of the binary files were stored /bin, /sbin and some of them were store in '/usr' folder.

 One major difference is when we write the commands from terminal window, they are loaded from the `/usr` folder.

+## usr/local

+/usr/local is a directory used for software installed manually by the system administrator, rather than by the operating system’s package manager.
+It mirrors the structure of /usr (with bin, sbin, lib, share, etc.) so that custom-installed programs can coexist cleanly with system-installed ones.

+- It is designed this way so locally installed software follows the same layout as system software but stays separate.
+- Easy upgrades of the OS (local files remain untouched)
+- Simple removal or backup of custom tools